-How to set up a Google My Business account
+How to set up a Google My Business account for local SEO

 Today I’m going to walk you through how to set up a Google My Business account.
 A lot of people have a Google account for Gmail or YouTube, but did you know you can use your Google account to help customers find your business in search engine results?

 By Kirsty Nelms